DraftBot-A-Discord-Adventure/DraftBot/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for DraftBot.
+This section guides you through submitting a bug report for Crownicles.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Send all the information in our discord server, we have a dedicated channel where we discuss the bugs of the game.